Charlie Austin: International career

 On 21 May 2015, Austin was called up for the first time to the England national football team for a friendly match against the Republic of Ireland and a UEFA Euro 2016 qualifying match against Slovenia.
 He and Leicester City forward Jamie Vardy were called up due to several other forwards being involved in the European Under-21 Championship, but Austin did not feature in either match.

 Personal life

 Austin and his wife Bianca Austin (née Parker) have a daughter, born in August 2012 to a surrogate.

 Austin was found guilty of assault in 2013 after he punched a man who had accused him of taking drugs in a Swindon nightclub toilet cubicle.
-He was fined £1,800 and ordered to pay £1,320 in costs.
+He was fined £1,801 and ordered to pay £1,320 in costs.

+In 2024, Austin was diagnosed with combined ADHD.
+As a professional footballer he was unable to take appropriate medication as these were on the World Anti-Doping Agency prohibited list.